leadermaxone/boom-blox-challenge/README.md

 # boom-blox-challenge

 Welcome to the boom blox code challenge.
-My name is Massimo Bortolamei and I have developed the following application in accordance with the rules.
+I have developed the following application in accordance with the established requirements.

 Instructions